 Mid-range: These men’s sun shirts are usually long-sleeve cotton shirts or synthetic shirts in different sleeve lengths.
 They have a sporty or practical look and are available in more than three colors.
 They usually have features like vents for better breathability, too.
-You’ll typically spend between $19 and $63 for these shirts.
+You’ll typically spend between $19 and $63 on these shirts.

 Expensive: The most expensive men’s sun shirts are synthetic shirts with sleeves in a variety of lengths.
-In this price range you can find some fashion shirts with a button-down collar that you can wear for events that require a more dressed-up look.
+In this price range, you can find some fashion shirts with a button-down collar that you can wear for events that require a more dressed-up look.
 These shirts are also available in a wide range of colors.
 You’ll typically pay between $63 and $95 for these shirts.

 Q. How do I know if I need a sun shirt?